Wednesday, February 14, 2018

 What can we learn from this Challenges?

-1. We can learn that Architecture blends with nature.
 With a strong background in architectural design training gained from school, architects are more free to express their ideas in their relationship to nature.
 Explore their creativity in creating a livable space with the use of native materials readily available.
 With the proper treatment of the material, as lessons learned from the past where these materials have deteriorated and gone to dust.
 The architect re-envisioned and reinvent the use of bamboo.

 The strength and durability is tested and compared to the strength provided by concrete and steel, as the major materials used in construction nowadays, especially in Asian countries.